NorthernDemon/Twitter-2-Spotify/README.md

 4.run the app
 	- $ python twify.py (or just double click the twify.py file if you are on windows)
-	- a GUI will pop up, type in your twitter account and name your playlist,
+	- A GUI will pop up, type in your twitter account and name your playlist,

 Tested on Ubuntu and Windows, We hop it can run on Mac. also